UCDrones-research/CBO/docs/glossary.md

-## UC Center of Excellence on Unmanned Aircraft System Safety (#UCCOE .unlisted .unnumbered)
+## UC Center of Excellence on Unmanned Aircraft System Safety {#UCCOE .unlisted .unnumbered}

 The University of California Center of Excellence on Unmanned Aircraft System Safety provides system-wide expertise, support and training for regulatory compliance, risk management and the safe operation of unmanned aircraft systems (UAS), commonly known as drones, across the University of California system.